Product Rating: 5 Stars - Well Worth the Investment

 In My Honest Opinion, there are three things every "serious" photographer should carry/use.

-One - A Sekonic Light Meter, Two - A X-Rite ColorChecker Passport and Three - A calibrated Monitor.
+One - A Sekonic Light Meter, Two - A X-Rite ColorChecker Passport and Three - A calibrated Monitor

 Let me simplify why you need an X-Rite ColorChecker: With a ColorChecker, you can set-up custom color profiles by taking your ColorChecker on location and making a photo of the color checker in the lighting you are using.
 Once you have that image in camera - all the other images taken in that scene can be "correctly" color matched once you being to edit the images by loading the ColorChecker as a Profile, Lightroom makes it easy to do this, Just find the ColorChecker image you took and use Lightroom to export that ColorChecker image as a custom profile.
 Then you can apply the profile to all your images and match the colors based on the accurate color profile.

 Doing this, you can actually see your images come to life and be truly accurate - no more guessing with color slider adjustment in hopes to acquire the correct colors.
-Once you being using a ColorChecker - you will never want to be without it for any professional work - even with flash photography.
+Once you start using a ColorChecker - you will never want to be without it for any professional work - even with flash photography.

 The other main contributor to good image editing is having your Monitor Color balanced - there are several products available to do this, but I also choose the X-Rite Display Pro.
 This comes with software, a Calibrator and is all basically automatic.
 So, why have your monitor calibrated?
 If you do choose to add some personal touches to your images for printing - what you see on the screen will better match what you get back in print.